VAW-12: Squadron history

 In 1956, the squadron was re-designated VAW-12 (Carrier Airborne Early Warning Squadron TWELVE) and acquired a new aircraft, the "Guppy" version of the Skyraider.
 In 1961, the WF-2 Tracer, affectionately called the "Willie Fudd", arrived, and the following year the squadron returned to NAS Norfolk.

 In July 1966, VAW-12 received its first E-2A Hawkeye and was supplying detachments using two different aircraft aboard ten aircraft carriers of the Atlantic Fleet, as well as training personnel for those detachments.
 The squadron had grown to over 200 officers and 800 enlisted personnel, and VAW-12 was reorganized as an air wing.

 On 1 April 1967, VAW-12 was disestablished and Carrier Airborne Early Warning Wing Twelve was formed to command all Atlantic Fleet Airborne Early Warning (AEW) efforts.
 Replacement Airgroup Squadron RVAW-120 was formed to train aviators and enlisted personnel in carrier-based AEW aircraft.
-VAW-121, VAW-122, and VAW-123 were formed from former VAW-12 operating detachments.
+VAW-121, VAW-122, and VAW-123 were formed on the same day from former VAW-12 operating detachments.